 I’m always excited about sharing helpful tools for travel.
 I’ve written about using the sharing economy for family travel before, and the benefits it can have to travel.
-Recently, I’ve gotten hooked on Uber, and just love using Uber overseas whenever we travel.
+One of the tools we use often is Uber.
+We just love using Uber overseas whenever we travel.

 Uber is not new, of course.
 It’s been around the United States for years.
 But as the company has grown, its reach has expanded.
 Uber is now in over 488 cities around the world.
 What this means for the traveler is that it’s now easier than ever to get around a new city.

 Your transport options have widened, and as long as you have an internet connection and the app, you can essentially get to where ever you want to go.
 And for women especially, using Uber abroad can be a much safer option for local transportation.

 This post was updated on November 30, 2019.